-ON ORTONVILLE RD

-Clown 1:00 Thru 4:00

-FREE ANIMAL BALLOONS

-GAMES, PRIZES, FACE PAINTING
+Clown 1:00 Thru 4:00 Free Animal Balloons GAMES, PRIZES, FACE PAINTING 12:00 THRU 6:00

-KIDS TREAT MEALS ON SPECIAL (For all Kids up to age 12) FREE ICE CREAM CONES 12 Yrs. & Under

-Care about local sports?
+TIDS TREAT MEALS ON SPECIAL (Nortall Kids up to age 12) BRANGENES 12 Yrs. & Under Care about local sports?
+You'll find them here in The Clarkston News.

-Businesses say parking's a problem BY EILEEN OXLEY Clarkston News Staff Writer the common the state of the sta Since 14 prime spots were axed on Depot Rd. last year after a slip-and-fall lawsuit, the City of Clarkston has struggled with reduced downtown parking.
-Everyone has an opinion and there's been a lot of talk, but downtown is still minus those parking spots as it heads into the busy summer season.
+Businesses say parking's a problem BY EILEEN OXLEY Clarkston News Staff Writer Since 14 prime spots were axed on Depot Rd. last year after a slip-and-fall lawsuit, the City of Clarkston has struggled with reduced downtown parking Everyone has an opinion and there's been a lot of talk, but downtown is still minus those parking spots as it heads into the busy summer season.
 During the next three weeks The Clarkston News will interview businesses, city officials and police, for their perceptions before all three groups enter into discussion at the May 28 city council meeting.
 At the meeting business owners will look at a concept which could add about 20 more parking spaces at the bottom of the hill on Depot with a north-side walkway.
 The proposed plan could cost the city an estimated \$61,000.
 Downtown business owners may be asked to support a special assessment for parking improvements.
 For this story, The Clarkston News talked to downtown business owners, asking them if they believe Clarkston has a parking problem, how it affects them and what should be done about it.
 Business owners were also asked whether they tell their employees to park elsewhere to free up street spots for clients, and whether they get complaints from their customers who have trouble finding parking on Main and side streets.
-All those interviewed say there's a problem.

-Dave Chiappelli, who owns Clarkston Hair Design, says he doesn't "see faces I used to see" since the Depot spots were eliminated.
+All those interviewed say there's a problem, Dave Chiappelli, who owns Clarkston Hair Design, says he doesn't "see faces I used to see" since the Depot spots were eliminated.
 He figures that if the former 14 spots turned over four times during an average eight-hour workday, he's losing 2,912 clients per year because of parking.